4. Social Inclusion

 National Social Inclusion Strategy

 Hungary does not have a youth-specific inclusion strategy, but most provisions of the new National Social Inclusion Strategy [(Magyar Nemzeti Társadalmi Felzárkózási Stratégia 2030) referred hereinafter to as NSIS 2030], adopted in 2021, concern young people.
-The main objectives of the previous inclusion strategy (between 2011-2020) are continued in the new strategy.
+The main objectives of the previous inclusion strategy (between 2011-2020) are continued in the new strategy prepared in accordance with the EU law.
 The NSIS 2030 has established a long-term inclusion strategy that aims to change attitudes when it comes to

 - poverty reduction and